These easy squeezy bottle rocket spiders are brilliant fun to make and a fantastic introduction to forces, especially Newton’s Third Law of motion.

 Does the spider fly as far if you don’t squeeze as hard?

-When experimenting remember to only change one factor at once, so either change the size of the bottle or the weight of the rocker, not both!
+When experimenting, remember to change only one factor at once, so either change the size of the bottle or the weight of the rocker, not both!

 Learning Objectives